Meet our guest instructors and staff

 The knowledge and resources within our community are exceptional.
 We are privileged to bring in these farmers, agricultural extension agents and other experts to teach our Farmer Training students.

-Rachel Stievater was turned on to the idea of farming in college.
+Rachel Stievater was turned on to the idea of farming while being a student at Oberlin College.
 She left school for hands-on experience and has never looked back.
 After apprenticing on farms in the northwest and northeast, she became a Field Manager at Hawthorne Valley Farm in Ghent, NY.
 Although a production farm, Hawthorne Valley also runs many programs for students.
 It was here that Rachel began to see the importance of incorporating education into agriculture.

 This led her to Farm & Wilderness in Plymouth, Vermont where she became the Garden Manager for 4 years.
 Farm & Wilderness operates a year-round, highly diversified, small-scale farm.
 Seasonal interns, campers, and students learn through working on the farm.

 She took a break from Farm & Wilderness to raise a son, start a homestead and a cut-flower business, and return to college at UVM to obtain a degree in Plant Biology.
 After finishing her degree at UVM, she realized she missed the educational side of farming and returned to work as the Garden Manager at Farm & Wilderness for another three seasons.
-Rachel is excited to be back at UVM and to bring her skills in farming and teaching to UVM’s Catamount Farm.
+Rachel was excited to return to UVM in 2015 as the Catamount Farm Manager and an FTP instructor.
+She moved into an FTP Co-Directorship role in 2017 and Director in 2020.

 - Ann Hazelrigg – Plant pathologist for UVM Extension and instructor